dalmo1991/superflexPy/doc/build_element.rst

 - lower bound for the search of the state;
 - upper bound for the search of the state;

-The implementation for the Numba solver differs in two aspects:
+The implementation for the Numba solver differs from the pure Python implementation in two aspects:

 - the usage of the Numba decorator that defines the types of input variables (lines 24-25)
 - the method works only for a single time step and not for the vectorized solution.
-For the vectorized solution the Python implementation (with Numpy) is fast enough.
+For the vectorized solution the Python implementation (with Numpy) is considered sufficient, and hence a Numba implementation is not pursued.

 .. _build_lag: